Jestercheek123/EvaP/User-Management.md

 ### How does the authentication work for external users?

-External users need to enter their email address, whereafter EvaP sends them a randomly generated _login key_, if an account with that email address exists.
-This login key (which is unique, therefore it alone is enough to identify the user) can be used to log oneself in.
+External users get a login URL with each email they receive, which allows them to log in once.
+If they need to log in without having received an email, they can request a login URL by entering their email address on the front page.

-Login keys expire after a certain number of days (configurable in the settings).
+If not used, the URL expires after a certain number of days (configurable in the settings).

 ### How are staff rights assigned?

-Currently that is only possible via the django admin pages (/admin), to which every staff member has access.
+That is possible via the user edit form and the django admin pages (/admin), to which every staff member has access.